-Purge archived instances to increase dashboard efficiency and performance.
-Purging archived instances requires content administrator permission.
-You can use a SOAP operator or the Configuration Browser policies to purge the archived instances.
+Purge the archived instances to increase the dashboard efficiency and performance.
+Content administrator permission is required to purge the archived instances that are no longer used.
+You can purge the archived instances using a SOAP Operator, or the Configuration Browser.